NAEL2XD/DSGE/README.md

 9. Go back 1 folder and double click on `run.bat` file and if everything should be working it should 1. launch output.3dsx by any of the emulators, or 2. it should be in the `build` and `3dsxbackups` folder..

 > [!NOTE]
-> If you noticed the 3DSX file size being large when that hpp is placed, it's because of so many things to implement in a single file (lotta functions), this is normal.
+> If you noticed the 3DSX file size being larger when that library is placed, it's because of so many things to implement in a single file (lotta functions from libctru/citro2d), this is normal.